 The EPA requires public water systems that use surface water sources to monitor for Cryptosporidium.
 This is a microbial pathogen found in lakes and rivers throughout the U.S. that can cause gastrointestinal illness if consumed.
-The Danbury Water Department, which supplies surface water to the Hollandale Estates, Ken Oaks, Pearce Manor and Rolling Ridge systems, reported that it has not detected Cryptosporidium in its most recent test.
+The City of Danbury has reported that it has not detected Cryptosporidium in its most recent tests.